Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

-Pleurisy (PLOOR-ih-see) is a condition in which the pleura — a membrane consisting of a layer of tissue that lines the inner side of the chest cavity and a layer of tissue that surrounds the lungs — becomes inflamed.
+Pleurisy (PLOOR-ih-see) is a condition in which the pleura — two large, thin layers of tissue that separate your lungs from your chest wall — becomes inflamed.
 Also called pleuritis, pleurisy causes sharp chest pain (pleuritic pain) that worsens during breathing.

-A variety of underlying conditions can cause pleurisy.
-Treatment of pleurisy involves pain control and treating the underlying condition.
+Treatment of pleurisy involves pain control and treating the cause.

 - Chest pain that worsens when you breathe, cough or sneeze

-- Shortness of breath — because you are trying to minimize breathing in and out
+- Shortness of breath — often from trying to limit breathing in and out

-Pain caused by pleurisy also might affect your shoulders or back.
+Pain caused by pleurisy might worsen with movement of your upper body and can spread to your shoulders or back.

 When to see a doctor